johnisaway285/anime_scraper/README.md

 # Anime List Scraper
 > [!IMPORTANT]
-> Program now can store the scores.
-I commented out parts of the code to test finding the genre
+> Program is now functional.
+For some animes, genres don't come through and therefore some animes' genres will be left empty

 This is for you anime fans out there who want to binge-watch animes but don't know which one to go for.